 Pre-exposure immunization is appropriate for persons, such as conservation officers, animal control workers and veterinarians, at high risk of exposure to rabies-infected animals.
 The primary series consists of 3 injections on days 0, 7 and 21 or 28.
 Post-immunization serologic testing and/or booster doses are used depending on the level of continuing risk of exposure.

-Post-exposure immunization (injections on days 0, 3, 7, 14, and 28, plus rabies immune globulin on day 0) should be given under the following circumstances: 1) bites, scratches or contamination of broken skin or mucous membranes with the saliva of a known rabid animal or with any wild carnivore unavailable for testing, 2) encounter with a bat in which the possibility of a bite, scratch or contact with saliva can not be ruled out, and 3) bites or scratches from a domestic animal, usually a cat or dog, that is unavailable for testing.
+Post-exposure immunization (injections on days 0, 3, 7, and 14, plus rabies immune globulin on day 0) should be given under the following circumstances: 1) bites, scratches or contamination of broken skin or mucous membranes with the saliva of a known rabid animal or with any wild carnivore unavailable for testing, 2) encounter with a bat in which the possibility of a bite, scratch or contact with saliva can not be ruled out, and 3) bites or scratches from a domestic animal, usually a cat or dog, that is unavailable for testing.
 In 3), the circumstances of the exposure and the incidence of rabies in the geographic area should be taken into consideration when deciding whether to proceed with post-exposure immunization.
 For rabid dogs, cats and ferrets only, virus in the saliva will precede death by no more than 10 days.
 Thus, if a dog, cat or ferret bites a human, the animal may be observed for 10 days.
 If it does not become ill or die within that time, it can be presumed to have not been infectious at the time of the bite, and post-exposure immunization will not be necessary.
 There is no known risk associated with delaying the start of post-exposure immunization until after the 10 observation period.
 The 10 day observation period is not applicable to any other species.
 An unwanted dog, cat or ferret that exposes a human should be humanely killed and the head sent for testing.
-(See the flow chart at the end of this section for more information on post-exposure immunization decision-making.)
+(A flow chart is available at: www.in.gov/boah/2469.htm.)

 The 10 day observation period applies only to dogs, cats and ferrets.